Pato-elf/dartmudlet/README.md

 ```
 Some of the rest are:
 ```
-/announce on      - Announce improvements in Brief mode (just a plus, no skill name revealed) /announce verbose - Announce improvements including the full name of the skill /announce off     - Stop announcing improvements
+/announce on      - Announce improvements in standard mode (skill name+) /announce brief   - Announce improvements in brief mode (plus only, no skill name) /announce verbose - Announce improvements in verbose mode (skill name, plus, and actual skill number) /announce off     - No announcement of improvements
 ```
 ```
 /antispam on|off - suppress repeated lines